ScriptAndGo/PollBot/README.md

 - Invite the bot to the room of your choice (or use `defaultRoom` above).

 ## Running as a service on Windows
-- Install global dependency: `npm install -g node-windows`.
+- Install global dependency: `npm install -g node-windows`
-- Link in project root: `npm link node-windows`.
+- Link in project root: `npm link node-windows`
-- Run `node WindowsService.js`: service should now be added to Services list and automatically started.
+- To add PollBot to Services, run `node WindowsService.js --install` (service should automatically start afterwards).
+- Every time edits are made, run `node WindowsService.js --update` to update PollBot service to the latest version.
-- If you want to remove PollBot from Services: edit `WindowsService.js`, comment `svc.install()` and uncomment `svc.uninstall()`, and run the script again.
+- To remove PollBot from Services, run `node WindowsService.js --uninstall`.
+- `WindowsService.js` can also be used to manage PollBot, run `node Windows.js` to check usage.

 ## Usage
 Type `!poll help` in private message or in any room with the bot to get a list of available commands.